Job Title: Teaching Artist

 - Demonstrate a Growth Mindset as an ability to take risks and continually learn.

 - Openness to be trained to incorporate DR teaching strategies.

-- Practice strong organizational and time management skills.
+- Demonstrate and maintain strong organizational and time management skills.

 - Willingness to facilitate established DR curriculum as needed.

 - Hold a Bachelor’s degree in education, art, music, theatre, dance, media arts, or related field.

 - Have experience implementing arts-based curriculum to children in a structured learning environment (K-5 especially).

 - Demonstrate excellent written and oral communication skills.